Harvest 2011’s Winners and Losers

 By the time this issue hits the streets, the 2011 harvest will be in full swing.
-Elevators in some areas will take in record volumes; others, however, will experience the depleted returns resulting from Mother Nature’s bipolar regional spring and summer weather.
-With the numbers from the United States Department of Agriculture’s questionably optimistic June 2011 Crop Production report significantly dropping from its original estimates, the commodity market has mirrored this uncertainty.
+Elevators in some areas will take in record volumes; others, however, will experience the diminished returns resulting from Mother Nature's bipolar regional spring and summer weather.
+With the numbers from the USDA's questionably optimistic June Crop Report dramatically dropping from its original estimates, the commodity market has mirrored this uncertainty.

-While yields may not break any records, with corn prices over $6/bushel and soybeans pushing past $12/bushel, the lucky producers who experienced the best conditions are looking forward to a big pay day.
-In Iowa, according to the Des Moines Register, producers are poised to pull in more than $20 billion — the largest cash harvest in the state’s history.
+While yields may not break any records, corn prices over $6/bushel, and soybean pushing past $12/bushel, the lucky producers who experienced the best conditions are looking forward to a big pay day.
+In Iowa, according to the Des Moines Register, producers are poised to pull in more than $20 billion — the largest cash harvest in the state's history.

-In contrast, farmers in the Southwest are preparing for a weak second harvest after heat and drought diminished the wheat crop this spring.
-The crops that did grow were damaged — soybeans, for example never produced pods — many farmers abandoned the fields altogether.
-In these cases, reliance on federal crop insurance will ease the burden, but will not replace the expected profit.
+In contrast, farmers in the Southwest are preparing for a weak second harvest after heat and drought diminished the wheat harvest this spring.
+For the crops that grew, the corn didn't produce head, and the soybeans without pods — many abandoned the fields altogether.
+In these cases, reliance on federal crop insurance will ease the burden, but will not replace expected profit.

-Consequently, U.S. exports in the coming year will also decrease.
-The United States Department of Agriculture (USDA) projects total wheat, corn and soybean exports in the coming crop year to sit around 4.09 billion bushels — 12% lower than the 2010/11 crop year.
-The World Agricultural Supply and Demand Estimates (WASDE) report points to production projections for the new crop of wheat, corn and soybeans to hover around 17.7 billion bushels, a 2% reduction from last year.
+U.S. exports in the coming year will also suffer.
+The World Agricultural Supply and Demand Estimates (WASDE) report, USDA projected wheat, corn, and soybean total exports in the coming crop year (2011/12) to be 4.09 billion bushels, 12% lower than the 2010/11 crop year.
+The organization's production projections for the new crop of wheat, corn, and soybeans are 17.7 billion bushels, a 2% reduction from last year.

-As what was a prosperous season for some — and devastating for others — draws to a close, I guess we’ll all have to wait and see where the chips fall.
+Utlimately we will all have to wait to see the end results of what was a prosperous year for some, and a devasting year for others.
 Please feel free to contact me at firstname.lastname@example.org to report your harvest experience this year and how it has impacted your business and the business of your producer customers.